 Golden Gate from Mile Rock Beach

-Once you’ve been wholly rejuvenated, start packing up and head back to where you came from but instead of taking the stairs back up again, stop and look for an unmaintained narrow path that veers to your left.
+Instead of taking the stairs back up again, stop and look for an unmaintained narrow path that veers to your left.

-Once at the labyrinth, congratulate yourself for making it to this special place.
-The unobstructed views of Golden Gate Bridge from this awe-inspiring spot is beyond compare.
+The unobstructed views of the Golden Gate Bridge from this awe-inspiring spot are beyond compare.

 Land’s End Labyrinth: The Best Urban Hike in San Francisco: